 *10% discount for Tapnell Farm guests*

 The Farm Park occupies the old dairy building where once 800 cows patiently queued up to be milked.
-Now there is a soft play barn, animal encounters, giant jumping pillow, straw bale barn, outside paddock with wallabies and café.
+Now it is an all-weather attraction featuring indoor soft play, animal encounters, giant jumping pillows, straw bale barn, pedal go-karts, zip wires, outside paddock with wallabies and meerkats.
+Plus daily hands-on animal activity with our keepers and events each month.

 *Pay admission price to the Farm Park once and get unlimited access, during opening hours, for the duration of your stay*